jfversluis/TravelMonkey/README.md

 ## Getting Started

 To be able to run the app you will need to do a little setup.
 No worries, you can all do this for free!
 That's right, for free!
+You can also watch the Getting Started video [here](https://youtu.be/_a1Qptxyibo).

 ### Creating a Resource Group